extremenetworks/Virtual_EXOS/gns3_projects/BGP/README.md

-# BGP & Route Redistribution To And From OSPF
+# BGP & Route Redistribution To / From OSPF

 This GNS3 project was made to show a configuration example of BGP with route redistribution.
 There are three separate BGP ASes, and two OSPF ASes.